ow-winton/legal-judgement-Summarization/README.md

    If you need the chinese legal judgement, please send the email to me through the e-mail in my home page

 4. Then you can run this project

+# If you want to develop this project on cloud server
+using the SSH to connect to the server and upload the project and dataset